 If you have a business and need accounting services in Malta, do not hesitate to get in touch with us.

 In Malta, corporations are required to employ independent auditors to serve from one annual general meeting to the next.
 Each set of financial statements to be presented at the annual general meeting of the Company will be audited and the auditors’ findings will be disclosed to the shareholders.
 For tailored audit services in Malta, contact us.
+If you need business consulting in other countries, such as Canada, we can put you in touch with our local partners who can help you open a company.

 When must company secretaries be appointed?